Working with temporal data#

 print(data.head())

-Now we can see, that the timestamps were converted to represent the times in US/Eastern time zone and stored to the NY_TIME column.
-For example the first observation in our data that was recorded at 6 AM 1st of January in 1906 was correctly converted to a value from the last day of previous year at 11:20 PM (1905-12-31 23:20).
+Now we can see that the timestamps were converted to represent the times in the US/Eastern time zone and stored in the NY_TIME column.
+For example, the first observation in our data recorded at midnight on the 1st of January in 1908 was correctly converted to a value from the last day of previous year at 5:20 PM (1907-12-31 17:20).
 This functionality can be very useful when working with temporal data from different parts of the world.
-Quite often the data collected from different global services (such as tweets collected from Twitter) store the information as UTC values.
-Hence, it is up to the user to parse the correct local time for tweets posted in different parts of the world.
-Using pandas for doing these kind of manipulation with the temporal data is extremely handy and efficient.
-In case your data is already represented in different timezones, pandas makes your life easy because timestamps are stored under the hood always in UTC.
+Quite often the data collected from different global services (such as tweets collected from Twitter/X) store date information as UTC values.
+Hence, it is up to the user to select the correct local time for tweets posted in different parts of the world.
+Using pandas for doing these kinds of manipulations with temporal data is extremely handy and efficient.
+In case your data are already stored with a different timezone, pandas makes your life easy because timestamps are always stored in UTC under the hood.
 This means that it is straightforward to do operations between the two time series without any additional timezone conversions.
-We can for example do simple calculations between two DataFrames that are represented in different timezones:
+We can, for example, do simple calculations between two DataFrame objects with dates recorded in different timezones.

 sample1